somakeit/smib/README.md

 This device runs on a Raspberry Pi Pico W and provides physical input and output to humans for the SMIB project; Buttons, LEDs, that sort of thing.

 Further documentation can be found [in the smibhid repo](https://github.com/somakeit/smibhid/).
+### Compatibility
+> [!IMPORTANT]
+> [SMIBHID v2.1.0](https://github.com/somakeit/smibhid/releases/tag/v2.1.0) is required for compatibility with [SMIB v2.1.0](https://github.com/somakeit/smib/releases/tag/v2.1.0) and later.
+SMIB v2.1.0 no longer supports the deprecated v1 endpoints, which have been updated in SMIBHID v2.1.0.

 ## Contributing
 Contributions are welcome!
 Please see the [contributing page](https://github.com/somakeit/smib/contribute) for more information.